 Helena Hallberg is a Swiss/Swedish composer, singer, multi-instrumentalist and actor based in New York City.

 Artistically, Hallberg has been described as a chameleon.
 As a composer, she has written for a myriad of projects ranging from children’s theatre to modern jazz, most of which have been in one of her 5 native languages.
-Most recently she’s hit the studio with her 7-piece band The Heathens to record her newest music, of which the first single, “Last Love” will be available in September 2019.
+Most recently she’s hit the studio with her 7-piece band The Heathens to record her newest music, of which the first single, “Last Love” will be available in January 2020.

 Organizing the first ever Swiss production of Jonathan Larson’s RENT in 2010, Hallberg has gone on to manage multiple successful projects, including her debut EP “Blind”, which was released in 2017 and was supported by Zurich’s Cultural Foundation.
 "Blind" can be heard on the Swiss National Radio Swiss Radio Pop.

 Backed by The Heathens, she’s been performing around the city since 2018 and can be witnessed at venues like The Knitting Factory, The Bitter End and Silvana Harlem.
 The group most recently got back from a short tour in Alabama.

 Hallberg has a strong interest in music education and is known for crossing geographical, cultural and linguistic boundaries when doing so.
 Since 2015, she’s been coaching students across two continents.
 Topics have included repertoire, vocal and breathing technique and speech.
 One of her favorite postings is working with the Lovewell Institute for the Creative Arts, an international organization that emphasizes on educating children and young adults about the importance of the creative process.